 Consequently, the desk reference is the culmination of Mr. Sriro’s desire to give something back to the Indonesian community, but generally a book in English is going to provide much more benefit to those of the English speaking community residing in Indonesia or Indonesian lawyers with foreign clients using English as the medium of communication than it ever is for your average Indonesian.
 Nevertheless, this does not detract in any way from the noble goal of making Indonesian legal resources, especially laws, more widely available in English.

-The first edition of the desk reference was published in 2005 and it was a slender volume to say the least.
-Nevertheless, the review was generally favorable.
-The 2006 edition was beefed-up considerably and contained a significant number of additions.
-The 2007 edition is bigger again and has undergone significant internal restructuring and the addition of new chapters and elements of Indonesian law not covered in the earlier versions.
+The first edition of the desk reference was published in 2005 and it was a slender volume to say the least (see hukumonline.com review).
+The 2006 edition was beefed up considerably and contained a significant number of additions.
+The 2007 edition was bigger again and has undergone significant internal restructuring and the addition of new chapters and elements of Indonesian law not covered in the earlier versions.
 The 2008 edition is a hefty tome and runs to more than 650 pages!

 Foreign Trade & Commerce